opt-out-tools/opt-out/contributing.md

 ## Communicating
 ### Less 10 minutes
- - Talk to a friend about Stop It
+ - Talk to a friend about Opt Out
  - Post online about the issue
  - Talk to us on slack about ideas you have for new/better functionality